Healthcare

 Ready to automate prior authorization?

-The gap between practices that automate PA in 2026 and the ones that don't is going to be the biggest operational divergence in the revenue cycle this decade.
-Twelve-plus hours a week per physician is not a line item you ignore.
+The gap between practices that automate PA in 2026 and the ones that don't will be one of the larger operating-cost differences in the revenue cycle over the next few years.
+Twelve-plus hours a week per physician is not a line item to ignore.